On the Enumeration and Asymptotic Analysis of Fibonacci Compositions: Asymptotic Analysis of Compositions

-With this construction in place, we have the following proposition.
+With these constructions in place, we have the following proposition, which may be regarded as a routine exercise in real analysis.
+For sake of completeness we provide a short proof.

-\begin{proposition} The sequence $\{(\ga_H)_m\}^{\infty}_{m = 1}$ converges to $1$ as $m \rightarrow \infty$. \end{proposition}
+\begin{proposition} The sequence $\{\ga_{B_m}\}^{\infty}_{m = 1}$ converges to $1$ as $m \rightarrow \infty$. \end{proposition}

-\begin{proof} Our construction of the sequence $\{(\ga_H)_m\}^{\infty}_{m = 1}$ indicates that it is unambiguously defined; moreover, the sequence is bounded since it is contained within the interval $(0, 1)$.
-Now, by the Monotone Convergence Theorem for real numbers, if we show that the sequence is strictly increasing, then it necessarily has a limit.
-To prove that the sequence is strictly increasing, notice that each function $f_m(x)$ is increasing on $(0, 1)$, and $f_{m + 1}(x)$ only differs from $f_m(x)$ in that it has one less power of $x$ in its expansion.
-Since $x^{H_i}$ is an increasing monomial on $(0, 1)$ for each $i \in \N^+$, necessarily $(\ga_H)_{m + 1} > (\ga_H)_m$.
-Thus the sequence $\{(\ga_H)_m\}^{\infty}_{m = 1}$ has a limit, which we will call $\ga_H$.
-Our construction of the sequence assures that $\ga_H \leq 1$, so we assure for sake of contradiction that $\ga_H < 1$.
+\begin{proof} By the Monotone Convergence Theorem for real numbers, if we show that the bounded sequence is strictly increasing, then it has a limit.
+To prove that the sequence is strictly increasing, notice that each function $R_m(x)$ is increasing on $(0, 1)$, and $f_{m + 1}(x)$ only differs from $R_m(x)$ in that it has one less power of $x$ in its expansion.
+Since $x^{B_i}$ is an increasing monomial on $(0, 1)$ for each $i \in \N^+$, necessarily $\ga_{B_{m + 1}} > \ga_{B_m}$.
+Thus the sequence $\{\ga_{B_m}\}^{\infty}_{m = 1}$ has a limit, which we will call $\ga_B$.
+Our construction of the sequence assures that $\ga_B \leq 1$, so we assume for sake of contradiction that $\ga_B < 1$.

-Since $f_m$ is increasing on $(0, 1)$ and $\ga_H \geq (\ga_H)_m$ for each $m \in \N^+$,
+Since $f_m$ is increasing on $(0, 1)$ and $\ga_B \geq \ga_{B_m}$ for each $m \in \N^+$,

 from which it follows that